What is Parkinson's Disease?

 One of the key factors in the development of Parkinson's disease is the loss of dopamine-producing neurons in a region of the brain called the substantia nigra.
 Dopamine is a neurotransmitter that plays a critical role in controlling movement and other functions.
 When dopamine levels decrease due to the loss of neurons, the motor symptoms associated with Parkinson's disease, such as tremors, rigidity, and bradykinesia (slowness of movement), begin to manifest.

-There are several factors that are believed to contribute to the loss of dopamine-producing neurons in the brain, including:
+Several factors are believed to contribute to the loss of dopamine-producing neurons in the brain, including:

 Genetics